 The residential streets are very peaceful, and more than half of the residents there were born in Barcelona.
 This typical Eixample style neighbourhood has a highly structured grid layout.
-The area has an aging population without many students, nor is there much ethnic influence here when compared to the rest of the city.
-It is full of wonderful architecture.
+The area has an aging population without many students, nor is there much ethnic and international influence here when compared to the rest of the city.
+It's full of wonderful architecture.

 If you're looking for a relatively central area with great artistic and commercial attractions, as well as brilliant public transport options for navigating the city, the Sagrada Familia neighbourhood is ideal.
 It's without a doubt one of the most pleasant residential zones in the city.
 If you like this neighbourhood, you can have a look at our monthly rental apartments in Barcelona.